awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 Send a message
 ==============

-To send an SMS text message through |PIN|, first build an :aws-java-class:`AddressConfiguration <services/pinpoint/model/AddressConfiguration>` object to specify the :methodname:`channelType()`.
-(In the example below, it is set to :code:`ChannelType.SMS` to indicate the message will be sent via SMS.)
+To send an SMS text message through |PINlong|, first build an :aws-java-class:`AddressConfiguration <services/pinpoint/model/AddressConfiguration>` object to specify the :methodname:`channelType()`.
+(In the following example, it's set to :code:`ChannelType.SMS` to indicate the message will be sent via SMS.)
 Initialize a :javase-ref:`HashMap <java/util/HashMap>` to store the destination phone number and the :classname:`AddressConfiguration` object.
-Next, build an :aws-java-class:`SMSMessage <services/pinpoint/model/SMSMessage>` object containing the relevant values, including the :methodname:`originationNumber`, the type of message (:methodname:`messageType`), and the :methodname:`body` of the message itself.
+Next, build an :aws-java-class:`SMSMessage <services/pinpoint/model/SMSMessage>` object containing the relevant values.
+These include the :methodname:`originationNumber`, the type of message (:methodname:`messageType`), and the :methodname:`body` of the message itself.

-Once you have created the message, build the :classname:`SMSMessage` object into a :aws-java-class:`DirectMessageConfiguration <services/pinpoint/model/DirectMessageConfiguration>` object.
+When you have created the message, build the :classname:`SMSMessage` object into a :aws-java-class:`DirectMessageConfiguration <services/pinpoint/model/DirectMessageConfiguration>` object.
 Build your :javase-ref:`Map <java/util/Map>` object and :classname:`DirectMessageConfiguration` object into a